nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+classMATE data is saved in the hard disk automatically after any command that changes the data. **There is no need to save manually.**

 ### Editing the data file